Print

 Description

 Classic Japanese comfort food.
-Yummy pumpkin croquette deep fried with panko and served with tonkatsu sauce.
+Yummy pumpkin croquette deep fried with panko bread crumbs and served with tonkatsu sauce.
 Crunchy and bursting with flavor!
 This makes 10-15 Korokke.

 Ingredients